 Sandy Kirkpatrick, MS

 Sandy earned my Bachelors of Science degree in Molecular Biology from the State University of New York at New Paltz in 2005.
 She earned a Masters of Science in Criminal Justice for the University of North Texas in 2008.
 Her thesis work for this degree included research the affect mandated crime laboratory accreditation in the state of Texas had on due process of evidence.
-She also earned a Masters of Science in Forensic and Investigative Genetics from the University of North Texas Health Science Center in 2010.
-While a student at UNTHSC, she was awarded first place in the Department of Forensic and Investigative Genetics at the annual Research and Development Day for her work on Applied Biosystems Identifiler Direct Amplification system.
+She also earned a Masters of Science in Molecular and Medical Genetics from the University of North Texas Health Science Center in 2010.
+While a student at UNTHSC, she was awarded first place in the Department of Molecular and Medical Genetics at the annual Research and Development Day for her work on Applied Biosystems Identifiler Direct Amplification system.
 Sandy currently works as a Forensic Technologist II in Dr. Planz’s laboratory where she oversees daily operations of all R&D projects.
 On her time off she enjoys doing Brazilian Ju Jitsu and riding motorcycles.

 Roxanne Zascavage McEowen

-Roxanne obtained her Bachelor's degree in Biology from Texas Woman's University in 2006 and her Master's degree in Forensic and Investigative Genetics from the University of North Texas Health Science Center in 2011.
+Roxanne obtained her Bachelor's degree in Biology from Texas Woman's University in 2006 and her Master's degree in Molecular and Medical Genetics from the University of North Texas Health Science Center in 2011.
 She is currently a first year PhD student under Dr. John Planz.
 Her research interests are related to the nuclear and mitochondrial genes associated with Oxidative Phosphorylation.
 Specifically, she hopes to focus on the relationship between the two genomes, the variances in activity from different population backgrounds, particularly mixed populations, and the potential health issues that may arise from the various population combinations.

 Sarah Mariner Oates